rmit-computing-technologies/redbackbots-coderelease/Util/Buildchain/README.md

-# RedBackBots RoboCup Soccer SLP Buildchain dependencies
+# RedbackBots RoboCup Soccer SPL Buildchain dependencies
-This repository is referenced as a sub-module of the main [RedBackBots][1] codebase.
 This repository contains software required as part of the buildchain for the RedBackBots code, that is not software which is maintained by RMIT University or the RedBackBots team.
 This includes dependent libraries or open-source projects that are included within this buildchain for ease-of-use.